Persectania aversa: Habitat and hosts

 This species inhabits open grasslands including pasture.
 Its recorded larval hosts include Ammophila arenaria, Avena sativa, Festuca novae-zelandiae, Hordeum vulgare, Nassella trichotoma, Phleum pratense, Poa annua, Poa cita, Poa colensoi and Triticum aestivum.

 Life history

 The white or light brownish yellow coloured eggs are laid on the larval host plants and hatch after about seventeen days.
 The larva has a green underside and is brown with a red or pink tinge and has black, red and white lines on the back and sides of its body.
 It pupates on or just under the surface of the soil.
 This species usually overwinters in its pupa but it has been recorded as hibernating as an adult.

 Behaviour

-The adults of this species is nocturnal and is attracted to light.
 Adults are on the wing throughout the year.
+They are nocturnal and is attracted to light.
+Adults have been collected via a mercury vapour light trap.

 Diseases

 This species is known to have been affected by fungal disease as well as a virus that causes high mortality in the larvae of this species.